How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 Benefits of Tax Accounting

-• Familiarity of many business owners
+• Familiarity with many business owners

 • Assists in tax planning